binqbit/svpi/README.md

 ### Why This is Needed?

 You can use the root password for encrypting data without worrying about accidentally revealing it and compromising your data.
 For example, if someone steals your encrypted data, like a backup, they won't be able to decrypt it even if they discover your main password, because the data is encrypted with the root password.
 If you've misplaced the main password used to encrypt the root password, you can safely change the main password without worrying about the security of your data.
 Additionally, you don't need to worry if you lose the device, as the root password is encrypted with the main password.

+### Note

+- If you suspect that your data has been copied from the device, change the root and main passwords to protect your data.
+- If you forget the main password, you can reset it by overwriting the root password with a new main password.
+- Since all data is encrypted using the root password, if it is lost, you risk losing all data.

 ## Data Storage Architecture